metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_certificate_request_v1_manifest.md

 page_title: "k8s_cert_manager_io_certificate_request_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "cert-manager.io"
 description: |-
   A CertificateRequest is used to request a signed certificate from one of the configured issuers.
 All fields within the CertificateRequest's 'spec' are immutable after creation.
-A CertificateRequest will either succeed or fail, as denoted by its 'status.state' field.
+A CertificateRequest will either succeed or fail, as denoted by its 'Ready' status condition and its 'status.failureTime' field.
 A CertificateRequest is a one-shot resource, meaning it represents a single point in time request for a certificate and cannot be re-used.
 ---

 # k8s_cert_manager_io_certificate_request_v1_manifest (Data Source)

 A CertificateRequest is used to request a signed certificate from one of the configured issuers.
 All fields within the CertificateRequest's 'spec' are immutable after creation.
-A CertificateRequest will either succeed or fail, as denoted by its 'status.state' field.
+A CertificateRequest will either succeed or fail, as denoted by its 'Ready' status condition and its 'status.failureTime' field.
 A CertificateRequest is a one-shot resource, meaning it represents a single point in time request for a certificate and cannot be re-used.

 ## Example Usage